MCResourcePile/addon-project/src/content/wiki/ranks/marketing.md

 ---
-title:
+title: Marketing
-description: About the rank on the Stratus Network
+description: About the Marketing rank on the Stratus Network
 template: wiki/rank.html
 category: ranks